Once the weather starts heating up, it feels like the only way to make it through the day is with an iced coffee in hand.

 It uses enough espresso coffee to make it taste strong, but the added simple syrup and milk give it that extra layer of sweetness and roundness.

-This is the perfect drink to enjoy on a hot summer day, but it also works well as a great start to your day!
+This is the perfect drink to enjoy on a hot summer day, but it also works well as a great start to your day.
+Just don’t forget to give the regular iced espresso recipe a try as well!